 Requesting analysis of the MABEL data

-Individuals and organisations can also submit a request for analysis of the MABEL data by MABEL researchers.
+The second way you can access MABEL data is by submitting a request for us to analyse the data on your behalf.
 This might be relevant where an individual does not need access to the full dataset or where an organisation does not have its own statisticians or researchers to analyse the data.
 For example, an organisation may simply require the average earnings of doctors across different specialties, descriptive statistics for a group of doctors, or the production of aggregate tables or cross-tabulations.

 A separate request form must be completed and submitted for every request made and a Memorandum of Understanding must be signed by all those intending to use the data:

 Cost: Analysis requests will be charged at an hourly rate of $250.00 (ex.
 GST).

 Acknowledgements and publications